prajanlal/Insurance/README.md

 - Python (planned for handling logic and APIs)

 Database:
-- MongoDB (for storing user and policy data)
+- MySQL (for storing user and policy data)

 How the System Works?